alexandersep/Formal-Verification-Solutions/README.md

 # Formal-Verification-Solutions
-This repository will contain the solutions to the exam paper for Fromal Verification
+This repository will contain the 8 years of solutions to the exam paper for Formal Verification.

+## Solutions so far
+* Natural Deduction